infor-design/enterprise/docs/TESTING.md

 ## Working With Visual Regression Tests

+Currently On-Hold until running ci is figured out see: [SOHO-7464](https://jira.infor.com/browse/SOHO-7464)

-- Create a e2e2 test similar to the following...
+- Create a e2e test similar to the following...

 ```javascript
 if (utils.isChrome()) {